-FORM is a project I started working on a CalHacks this fall that explores the possibilities of 3D printing technologies through wearable pieces whose complexities would be time consuming or impossible to create using traditional subtractive manufacturing processes.
-This project anticipates a future where a 3D printer is a common household tool and aims to consider what that future might look like through innovative pieces of wearable art.
-All FORM pieces can be printed in 8 hours or less, enabling wearers send newly-designed or chosen jewelry to their printer before bed and wake up to new wearable art in the morning.
+FORM is a project originally conceived at CalHacks in Fall 2016.
+The project explores the possibilities of 3D printing technologies through wearable pieces whose complexities would be time-consuming or impossible to create using traditional manufacturing processes.
+FORM anticipates a future where a 3D printer is a common household tool and considers what that future might look like through innovative pieces of wearable art.
+All FORM pieces can be printed in 8 hours or less, enabling wearers to send FORM files to their printer before bed and wake up to new wearable art in the morning.

-FORM pieces are currently being printed in traditional PLA plastic on Makerbot Replicator 2x printers.
-However, plans for future prototypes involve exploring other materials including acrylic, stainless steel, porcelain, sandstone, and even precious metals.
-Most exciting of these possibilities is the use of recycled plastic filament like that created by the team at Dimension Polymers or that users can make at home using tools like the Filabot.
-This would make it possible for consumers to collect plastic from things like milk and soda bottles or old FORM pieces they no longer use and transform it back into filament for future pieces, allowing them to constantly update their collection while remaining sustainable.
+FORM pieces are currently being printed in PLA plastic on Makerbot printers.
+However, plans for future prototypes involve exploring other materials including acrylic, stainless steel, porcelain, and even precious metals.
+Another exciting possibility is printing with recycled plastic filament like that created by the team at Dimension Polymers or made at home using tools like the Filabot.
+This would make it possible for consumers to collect plastic from things like used milk and soda bottles or old FORM pieces and transform them into filament for future pieces, allowing them to constantly update their collection while remaining sustainable.